-John spent a few years at a couple of media agencies before joining BBC Worldwide as Video and DVD Producer/Editor creating content for shows such as Little Britain, Mad Dogs, Doctor Who and Being Human.
+John spent a few years with a couple of media agencies before joining BBC Worldwide as Video and DVD Producer/Editor.
+Creating content for shows such as Little Britain, Mad Dogs, Doctor Who and Being Human.
 After 7 years he returned to the West Midlands to work for national vet charity PDSA as their in-house Video Producer.

-John has gone full circle and is now back in the West Midlands and can be found heading-up the production team, driving company strategy and directing various content for our awesome clients!
+John has pretty much gone full circle, but is now firmly back in the West Midlands at Slinky Productions.
+You can find him heading-up the production team, driving company strategy and directing various content for our awesome clients!

-Starting his Slinky life with a Media apprenticeship in 2013, Ryan now holds permanent place as Visual Designer.
+Starting his Slinky life with a Media apprenticeship back in 2013, Ryan now holds permanent place as Lead Designer.
 Specialising in the wizardry that is graphics, animation and image manipulation.

-During his college years as a humble media student Ryan tried it all, pre-production to post.
-Working up the production chain, he eventually found his true calling in graphical design.
-Those discovered skills (developed through many hours of personal projects and pursuits) have now turned into confident ability.
+During his humble media student years, Ryan had tried it all, from pre-production to post.
+Working up the production chain, he eventually found his calling in graphical design and animation.
+Those discovered skills — developed through many hours of personal projects and pursuits — have turned into confident ability.

 After leaving theatre, Steve co-founded Slinky Productions with Scott Ledbury, taking control of the office as Production Manager, but also serving as lighting expert for our many studio and live shoots.